dimitryzub/Randomly/README.md

 Currently, it can get you [random word(s)](#get-random-words), [name(s) and surname(s)](#get-random-names-and-surnames) and it can [load your words files](#load-and-pass-your-files) to randomize them.

-Words will always be different on execution no matter what arguments being passed.
+Words will always be different on each execution no matter what arguments being passed.

 ## Usage